 Sony LinkBuds WF-L900 are the most comfortable open ear headphones with a stable fit

 The Sony LinkBuds WF-L900 look and feel like typical earbuds.
 These doughnut-shaped earbuds rest on your ears and actually stay in place.
 An unsealed fit allows you to hear background noise along with your music.
 With the LinkBuds, you can enjoy stereo playback and hear your environment.

 You get a lightweight and comfortable fit from these buds.
 Unlike the famed AirPods and imitators, the LinkBuds include detachable, stabilizing wing tips.
-This design is advantageous for athletes as the buds stay in place during all sorts of exercise.
+We found this design advantageous for athletes as the buds stayed in place during exercise.
 Due to the IPX4 rating, you don’t have to worry about sweating with the earbuds in.
 The buds are impervious to water and sweat splashes.